Want to learn more about kerning and it’s important? Or perhaps you want to learn some tips when it come to kerning.

 What is the Difference Between Tracking and Kerning?

-As the kerning meaning states, it’s the spacing between individual characters or, more precisely, a pair of letters.
+As mentioned, kerning is the spacing between individual characters or, more precisely, a pair of letters.

 When you kern, we’re adjusting or changing the space between a couple of characters.